Caregivers are often overlooked and undervalued in our society – we’re working to change that.

 An older person and younger person sit on a park bench in front of a leafy tree.
 The person on the left is dressed in a sheer white tunic, matching head wrap, and a beaded multicolored top with a stone necklace and sunglasses.
 The person on the right has brown hair and is wearing a necklace, black blazer and grey, and black top.

-Renee and patient advocate, Erin (Pennsylvania Health Access Network), are passionate advocates for equity-centered models of care.
+Renee and patient advocate, Erin (Pennsylvania Health Access Network), are passionate advocates for care.

-• Increase awareness of family caregiving issues and;
+• Increase education around family caregiving issues and;

 • Increase engagement of family caregivers in decision-making.